 In a state that features a town which considers itself the center of the mountain bike universe, all other venues are made to seem as compromises by comparison.
 Yet it is the southwestern (not southeastern) corner of the state that features the greatest variety of both trails and styles of riding, and, unlike Moab, has a range of elevations from 2800 ft, to 11,000 feet above sea level.
 This means that you don’t need to put your bike away for any of the seasons, just adjust the elevation and time of day that you choose to ride on the 300 days of the year when it does not rain.
-It also means an increased sense of solitude on the trails, hours of riding without seeing another soul, and never having someone ask if they can pass you on a narrow single track.
+It also means an increased sense of solitude on the trails, hours of riding without seeing another soul, and never having to stop and let someone pass on a narrow single track.

 Why come to Southwestern Utah to mountain bike?
 In a very few words: Variety, Quality and Year- round riding.

 Variety: This means variety both in terms of types of riding; Cross country, technical, trail rides, downhills, or family bike paths.
 It also means variety in terms of the type of landscape that you are riding through: low desert, red rock, slick rock mesa tops, spruce/aspen lined lakes and flower covered meadows, hoodoo’s and red rock spires.